 "All pleasantries ought to be shortand for that matter, gravities too."
 Voltaire

-"I must recommend to you what I endeavour to pratice for myself, patience and perseverance."
+"I must recommend to you what I endeavor to practice for myself, patience and perseverance."
 George Washington

 On Saint Patrick's Day, a young comedian dressed in green spoke before a crowd.